-- Differentiation is embedded in our whole curriculum and practice. - We have a tailored personalised curriculum and termly 'Pupil Progress Meetings' help us to monitor this and reflect on the next steps. - All our teachers are clear on the expectations of wave 1 provision and this is monitored regularly by the leadership team. - When appropriate, additional resources and technology are included in daily teaching.
-Specialist recommendations are also followed to ensure the curriculum is accessible for all pupils. - Quality First Teaching meets the needs of all the children in the class, for example whole class visual timetables.
+- Adaptive teaching and scaffolding is embedded in our whole curriculum and practice. - We have a tailored personalised curriculum and termly 'Pupil Progress Meetings' help us to monitor this and reflect on the next steps. - All our teachers are clear on the expectations of high-quality teaching and the ordinarily available provision.
+This is monitored regularly by the leadership team. - When appropriate, additional resources and technology are included in daily teaching.
+Specialist recommendations are also followed to ensure the curriculum is accessible for all pupils. - High quality teaching meets the needs of all the children in the class, for example whole class visual timetables.